 Dinner — Stir-fried vegetables cooked in a little oil with chicken, tofu, or beef, served over rice.
 Healthy fats helping with nutrient absorption from the vegetables, zinc from the protein, and a balanced meal that keeps things steady overnight.
 Add a pinch of turmeric and black pepper to the stir fry and you’ve got that pairing working for you too.

-Eating the same few meals on repeat, even healthy ones, isn’t always ideal.
-Your body tends to do better with variety — and most of the time, that alone helps take care of any nutrient gaps without needing to overthink it.
-Start noticing what you’re pairing together, make a small adjustment here and there, and let it build from there.
+Eating the same few meals on repeat (even if they’re healthy), doesn’t always work as well as we think.
+Your body tends to do better with variety, and most of the time, that alone helps take care of any nutrient gaps without needing to overthink it.
+Just start noticing what you’re pairing together, make a small shift here and there, and let it build over time.

 Simply Salt & Soul

-The Salt (The Science): What’s interesting about this isn’t just individual nutrients—it’s how your body handles them.
-Nutrient absorption isn’t automatic — it depends on what else is present in the meal, the form the nutrient is in, and what your body actually needs at that time.
-That’s partly why two people can eat the same food and experience it quite differently.
-Something worth knowing: cooking methods matter too.
-Lightly cooking vegetables like carrots and tomatoes can actually increase the availability of certain nutrients compared to eating them raw, while overcooking can reduce others.
-Variety in both food choices and preparation tends to give the body the best chance of absorbing a broad range of what it needs.
+The Salt (The Science): What’s interesting about this isn’t just individual nutrients, it’s how your body handles them.
+Nutrient absorption isn’t automatic.
+It depends on what else you’re eating, how the food is prepared, and what your body needs at that time.
+That’s why two people can eat the same thing and feel completely different after.
+Even how you cook your food matters.
+Lightly cooking things like carrots or tomatoes can make some nutrients easier to use, while overcooking can do the opposite.

 This post is for educational and informational purposes only and is not medical advice.
 Individual nutritional needs vary.
 If you have specific concerns about nutrient absorption or deficiencies, speaking with a qualified health practitioner is always a good idea.